Odd News Roundup: Tasty TV: Japanese professor creates flavourful screen | Entertainment

 Tasty TV: Japanese professor creates flavourful screen

-A Japanese professor has developed a prototype lickable TV screen that can imitate food flavours, another step towards creating a multi-sensory viewing experience.
-The device, called Taste the TV (TTTV), uses a carousel of 10 flavour canisters that spray in combination to create the taste of a particular food.
-The flavour sample then rolls on hygienic film over a flat TV screen for the viewer to try.
+A Japanese professor has developed a prototype lickable TV screen that can imitate food flavors, another step towards creating a multi-sensory viewing experience.
+The device, called Taste the TV (TTTV), uses a carousel of 10 flavor canisters that spray in combination to create the taste of a particular food.
+The flavor sample then rolls on hygienic film over a flat TV screen for the viewer to try.

-Also Read: Science News Roundup: Japanese billionaire Maezawa blasts off into space; Footprints in Spain show meat-eating dinosaurs were fast and furious and more
+Also Read: Japanese FM, Blinken vow to boost alliance capabilities to counter China's growing assertiveness in Indo-Pacific region

 - READ MORE ON: